ErikSchierboom/requirejstutorial/README.md

 });
 ```

 In general, the first option is preferred as it makes finding a module's dependencies easier.
-The second option is usually reserved for more advanced use cases.
+The second option is usually reserved for more advanced use cases, e.g. when you don't know a module's dependencies beforehand.

 ### Example 4: load multiple modules using explicit syntax
 So far, our modules only had a single dependency.
 To depend on more than one module, simple add the other module IDs to the dependencies array: